anuragsingh6/skies/README.md

 - [OpenStreetMap](https://github.com/openstreetmap/) for searching locations and map
 - [Leaflet](https://github.com/Leaflet/Leaflet) for displaying map
 - [Chart.js](https://github.com/chartjs/Chart.js) for displaying weather graph

+# Bug Reporting
+If you found any bugs or errors or any kind of unexpected behavior in the app, in correct working conditions(good internet connectivity, etc), please report the bug by opening an issue.
+It would be much appreciated!

 # Use the App
 [Check out skies in action here](https://anuragsingh6.github.io/skies)